druce/druce.github.io/_posts/2012-01-18-portfolio-optimization-and-efficient-frontiers-in-r.md

   </table>
 </div>

-&#8230;etc. (remember, R is case-sensitive).
+…etc. (remember, R is case-sensitive).

 **3. Data setup**

-Parts 3 and onward use the code in this [longtermgold.r file](/uploads/2012/01/longtermgold.r).
+Parts 3 and onward use the code in this [longtermgold.r file](/assets/wp-content/uploads/2012/01/longtermgold.r).

 Here, we create a data frame (matrix) of real returns, and report basic data on it.